Plants from us

-Below I have listed some information for the plants I sell direct on my website, I will add more in time and will be adding more categories based on care so you can easily pick plants whose needs you can meet.
+Below I have listed some information for the plants I sell on my website.
+I will add more in time as well as categorizing plants based on care so you can easily see how to meet the needs of your new plants!

 Angel Wing Begonia (Begonia coccinea)